-Moreover, any wired solution seemed completely unreliable, so either the data wouldn’t go through because of the walls (especially in commercial or multi residential buildings), and water meters, especially when they come to wireless solutions, the level of difficulty increases because they are in the basement, under the street level or under metallic plates outside, which makes these solutions completely unreliable.
-So the challenge we took at Shayp was to provide scalable non-invasive and low-cost solutions, to be able to equip water meters in buildings and to be able to send data with a high data rate.
+Moreover, any wired solution seemed completely unreliable, so either the data wouldn’t go through because of the walls (especially in commercial or multi-residential buildings).
+And water meters, especially when they come to wireless solutions, the level of difficulty increases because they are in the basement, under the street level or under metallic plates outside.
+That makes these solutions completely unreliable.
+So the challenge we took at Shayp was to provide scalable non-invasive and low-cost solutions.
+So we are able to equip water meters in buildings and to send data with a high data rate.

-The technical challenge was to build something that was easy to deploy, completely battery powered, and that had a life battery time that exceeded 10 years because when building operators install something they don’t want to have to change it every year, maybe they are managing sometimes tens hundred buildings at a time, so that means that you have to change ten hundred batteries every year, that’s not possible.
+The technical challenge was to build something that was easy to deploy, completely battery-powered, and that had a life battery time that exceeded 10 years.
+That is due to that when building operators install something they don’t want to have to change it every year.
+Maybe they are managing tens of hundred buildings at a time.
+That means that you have to change ten hundred batteries every year, that’s not possible.

--Why is it important to have such a long battery life, why not recharge it?
+-Why is it important to have such long battery life, why not recharge it?

 -In our case, most of our customers take care of several buildings, changing their batteries or their devices every year would become very costly.
 That means that you have to send someone, take the device, charge it, send it back, connect it… So you lose time and money.

-In the minds of building operators, the life time of the buildings is not just a matter of years, but a matter of decades.
-The investment that’s made is usually for at least ten years and that’s why the customers prefer it to be long-lasting so they can just forget about it for 10 years.
+In the minds of building operators, the lifetime of the buildings is not just a matter of years, but a matter of decades.
+The investment that’s made is usually for at least ten years.
+That’s why the customers prefer it to be long-lasting so they can just forget about it for 10 years.

-We’re capable of applying non-invasive load monitoring (NILM) to water consumption which allows us to not only detect leakages but also consumption discrepancies such as a dysfunctional pump or water tank.
+We’re capable of applying non-invasive load monitoring (NILM) to water consumption.
+This allows us to not only detect leakages but also consumption discrepancies such as a dysfunctional pump or water tank.

 Arduino → Arduino is an open-source electronics platform based on easy-to-use hardware and software.
-Arduino boards are able to read inputs and turn it into an output.
+Arduino boards are able to read inputs and turn them into outputs.
 You can tell your board what to do by sending a set of instructions to the microcontroller on the board.